tubfg/ignite/docs/webdev/index.md

 Where would you use CSS Grid and where would you use a Flexbox?
 These might help:
 * [A full detailed explanation](https://ishadeed.com/article/grid-layout-flexbox-components/).
 * [Major points of difference](https://css-tricks.com/quick-whats-the-difference-between-flexbox-and-grid/).

+Complete all of boxes for the [web dev skills mentioned here](https://andreasbm.github.io/web-skills/?compact).